Partial Domain Adaptation without Domain Alignment: Intra Domain Structure Preserving

 To learn the classifier $f$, we only calculate the empirical risk on the source domain, since the target domain has no label information.
-In addition, we adopt the most commonly-used square loss, i.e., $l_2$ as the empirical risk.
-Then, $f$ can be represented as:
+Then, we minimize the structural risk functional as: